etan18/Obsidian-Notes/Machine Learning/Artificial Intelligence/reinforcement learning.md

 2. Backpropagation through $f$ and $r$ to train policy $\pi_{\theta}(s_t) = a_t$
 This is a model-based approach.
 ### model-based learning
 Model-based learning builds off of [[markov decision processes]].
 The key difference here is that we don't know the *transition probabilities* $T(s, a, s')$ or the reward function of each state, so we have to estimate it empirically.

-This is also known as **online learning**, as opposed to *offline planning* that we see in MDPs.
+We do this by running (or sampling) the current policy as many times as we can to compute increasingly accurate probabilities.
+This is also known as **online learning**, where data is collected and learned from in real-time, as opposed to *offline planning* that we see in MDPs.

 The estimated transition function $\hat{T}(s, a, s')$ is calculated simply by observing the fraction of times that an agent lands in state $s'$ after taking action $a$ from state $s$.
 By law of large numbers, we can prove that $\hat{T} \longrightarrow T$ as our number of samples $n \rightarrow \infty$.